-- 3.1 At its meeting held on 17 June 2015 the Committee considered a report on the Statement of Licensing Policy which must be adopted by the Council to replace the current policy which will expire in January 2016.
-The current Statement of Licensing Policy is due to expire at midnight on 6th January 2016 and the new Statement of Licensing Policy must be in place on 7th January 2016.
-Full details are set out at Minute [\\\\] and agenda item 4 to the meeting. - 3.2 The Committee authorised the Operational Director Legal and Democratic Services (OD-LD) to undertake a consultation exercise in respect of the Council's Statement of Licensing Policy in accordance with section 5 Licensing Act 2003. - 3.3 The consultation exercise was completed at the end of July 2015.
-A number of responses were received as detailed in Appendix 1 to this report.
-The comments by the Licensing Section on the responses are also set out in Appendix 1.
+- 3.1 At its meeting held on 17 June 2015 the Regulatory Committee considered a report on the Statement of Licensing Policy which must be adopted by the Council to replace the current policy which will expire in January 2016.
+The current Statement of Licensing Policy is due to expire at midnight on 6th January 2016 and the new Statement of Licensing Policy must be in place on 7th January 2016. - 3.2 The Committee authorised the Operational Director Legal and Democratic Services (OD-LD) to undertake a consultation exercise in respect of the Council's Statement of Licensing Policy in accordance with section 5 Licensing Act 2003. - 3.3 The consultation exercise was completed at the end of July 2015. - 3.4 At its meeting on 16 September 2015 the Committee received a report on the responses received during the consultation exercise.
+Having considered the responses the Committee resolved to recommend the draft Statement with amendments for adoption by the Council.
+The amended statement is attached as Appendix 1.